Noranda

 Employment conditions in Noranda demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-From June 2024 to June 2025, employment levels increased by 4.0%, and labour force increased by 4.1%, raising the unemployment rate by 0.2 percentage points.
-In contrast, Greater Perth had employment growth of 3.7% and a 0.1 percentage point rise in unemployment.
-State-level data to Sep-25 shows WA employment contracted by 0.82% (losing 14,590 jobs), with the state unemployment rate at 4.3%, compared to the national rate of 4.5%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Noranda's employment mix suggests local growth of approximately 6.3% over five years and 13.2% over ten years.
+Mining, however, has limited presence at 3.9% compared to the regional average of 7.0%.
+The area appears to offer limited local employment opportunities.
+Over the 12 months to June 2025, employment increased by 4.0%, while labour force increased by 4.1%, causing the unemployment rate to rise by 0.2 percentage points.
+In contrast, Greater Perth experienced employment growth of 3.7% and labour force growth of 3.8%, with a 0.1 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Noranda's employment mix suggests local growth of approximately 6.3% over five years and 13.2% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment